-In preparation, during and also after the mining activities, environmentally relevant issues are examined and concrete proposals for solutions are developed for realisation.
+In preparation for, during and also after mining activities, environmentally relevant issues are investigated and concrete solution proposals for realisation are developed.
 Our goal is to minimise negative impacts on nature and the environment and to develop compensation measures at an early stage.

 - Processing of mine, process, grey and black water

 - Utilisation of all usable mineral resources

 - Minimisation of dust and noise emissions as well as the space required above ground (processing takes place underground)

 - Creation of compensation areas in the course of forest conversion

 After completion of the raw material exploitation, the final operating plan is implemented in coordination with the Saxon Mining Authority:

 - Dismantling of all installations (underground and above ground)